 "Green Blanket" : Selected from Cucurbita pepo ozarkana and wild Peruvian pumpkin hybrids open pollinated

-Selected for Possible Edible Seed Production or Wildlife Use-Fast Growing Cover type Crop-New Genus Added to Seed Mixes
+Selected for Edible Seed-Oil Production or Wildlife Use-Fast Growing Cover type Crop-New Genus Added to Seed Mixes

 "Green Blanket" offers a chance to grow a member of the Cucurbita genus in a untended setting in impoverished soils while still retaining vigor and the ability to reproduce itself if needed.
-The vines have a strong self rooting tendency so even vine borers rarely affect the growth.
+The vines have a strong self rooting tendency so even vine borers do not affect the growth.
 The foliage is impervious to mildew and other foliar diseases.
-The seeds can be held within the dried skin of the fruit for later dispersal or possibly harvested by people for their edible use.
+The seeds are held within the dried skin of the fruit for later dispersal or possibly harvested by for their edible use.
 The seeds do not have the extremely bitter compounds found in their genetic heritage, yet more needs to be done for this use and if it is more of a wild edible plant than sometime cultivated just for that purpose.

 A natural cross of the Ozark gourd and wild pumpkin "Green Blanket" shows considerable variation from round yellow and green fruits to elongated type gourds.
 The fruits are inedible however the seeds may prove edible should someone want to harvest them for their oil and protein content.
 Further research is needed on this as the parents of these plants produce very bitter potentially toxic seeds.
 These are not bitter and have a pleasant pumpkin flavor.
 "Green Blanket" use is for highly disturbed sites or places where little else can establish.
 Because it provides a large canopy over bare soil, it would allow other plants to establish where they could not grow before without it.
 Humidity is retained within the soil because of this characteristic of its large palmate leaves.